CharvitZalavadiya/CharvitZalavadiya/README.md

 - I'm a FullStack Web Developer

-- 🔭 I’m working on FrontEnd Development
+- 🔭 I’m a Fullstack Developer
-- 🌱 Currently learning more about BackEnd Development and I've already learned about NodeJS and it's framework ExpressJS
+- 🌱 Currently learning more about Cloud Computing, DevOps and IoT
-- 👯 I’m looking to collaborate with the person who have an project and looking for FrontEnd Developer
 - 📫 How to reach me:
   - LinkedIn : <a href='https://www.linkedin.com/in/charvit-zalavadiya-1b34b3243/'>linkedin.com/in/CharvitZalavadiya</a>
   - X : <a href='https://twitter.com/Charvit_Z'>twitter.com/Charvit_Z</a>